soodisites/ww3/README.md

-# WW3
+# 🌐 World War 3
-World War 3 Bot Website
+A Simple Website Made For World War 3 Bot.